ExgnosisClasses/JavaWeek1/Labs/Lab 2-2 Variables/Lab 2-2 Variable Types.md

 Reference this variable in the main method of the `Runner` class.
 Notice that it is in lexical scope of the `main()` method only if the `Params` class can be seen.
 - In this case, both classes are in the same package (more about packages later)
-- `Params.cpus` exists because it has static extent which means that it exists as soon and the JVM starts
+- `Params.cpus` exists because it has a static extent which means that it is created and initialized as soon and the JVM starts
-- The `static` block in the `Params` class initializes the variable when it is loaded
+- The `static` block in the `Params` class initializes the variable when it is created.

 Later we will see an example using packages where the `main()` method can't see the static variable.